Houston Car Accident Lawyers

 If you follow these steps, you should have a good shot at receiving compensation for your injuries.
 If you don’t, you’re going to make your lawyer’s job a lot harder than it has to be.

-Who Will You Sue if You’re Injured?
+Who Will You Sue if You’re Injured as a Passenger in a Car Crash?

-If you’re the passenger in a car and get injured, you may need to file a claim for damages.
+If you’re the passenger in a car crash and get injured, you may need to file a claim for damages.
 The first thing you’ll need to do is decide who was at fault.
 The problem is, you may not know who was at fault.
 This means you’ll have to file a claim against both drivers’ insurance policies.

 Your Houston car accident attorney will make sure your claim is filed properly.
 If the insurance company denies your claim, your lawyer will try to negotiate a settlement of your claim.
 If this isn’t possible, they’ll have no choice but to file a lawsuit on your behalf.